 BJ's Wholesale Club (BJ) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the wholesale membership warehouse operator had gained 3.17% over the past month.
-This has outpaced the Consumer Discretionary sector's gain of 2.1% and lagged the S&P 500's gain of 3.19% in that time.
+Heading into today, shares of the wholesale membership warehouse operator had gained 0.46% over the past month, lagging the Consumer Discretionary sector's gain of 1.59% and the S&P 500's gain of 3.82% in that time.

-Wall Street will be looking for positivity from BJ as it approaches its next earnings report date.
-In that report, analysts expect BJ to post earnings of $0.63 per share.
-This would mark year-over-year growth of 53.66%.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.70 billion, up 14.67% from the prior-year quarter.
+BJ will be looking to display strength as it nears its next earnings release.
+On that day, BJ is projected to report earnings of $0.63 per share, which would represent year-over-year growth of 53.66%.
+Our most recent consensus estimate is calling for quarterly revenue of $3.70 billion, up 14.57% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for BJ.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-BJ is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+BJ currently has a Zacks Rank of #3 (Hold).

-Also, we should mention that BJ has a PEG ratio of 0.98.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Consumer Services - Miscellaneous industry currently had an average PEG ratio of 1.03 as of yesterday's close.
+Investors should also note that BJ has a PEG ratio of 1.01 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Consumer Services - Miscellaneous industry currently had an average PEG ratio of 1.01 as of yesterday's close.

 The Consumer Services - Miscellaneous industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 87, putting it in the top 35% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 120, which puts it in the top 48% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report